manifoldco/grafton/README.md

   instead ported to the internal file first.
 - If the internal source of `provider.yaml` changes, the updates must be brought over here.
-- Whenever `provider.yaml` changes, `make generated` should be run, and the changes to the generated code should be checked in.
+- Whenever `provider.yaml` changes, `make generated-clients` should be run, and the changes to the generated code should be checked in.